Owner of Detroit store broken into using excavator estimates $150K in structural damage

 DETROIT - JR Party Store will be closed for three days following a break-in in which a bulldozer was used to gain entry into the business on Detroit's west side Sunday morning.

-ORIGINAL STORY: Bulldozer used to break into Detroit party store and steal liquor
+ORIGINAL STORY: Excavator used to break into Detroit party store and steal liquor

 Police said the front wall of the store located on Plymouth and Grandmont was smashed open with the excavator.